2nd International Workshop on Monitoring and Evaluation of Global Health Programs

 • review the various evaluation designs and estimation techniques used for evaluating various health programs

-• provide a platform for participants to share and learn from other country experiences to strengthen their M&E systems
+• use this platform to share and learn from other country experiences to strengthen their M&E systems

 This workshop targets health professionals from different health programmes either at the national or provincial/ state as well as district level, development partners at national level; NGO and donor personnel responsible for oversight of health programs, especially in the areas of reporting, monitoring and evaluation.